-Extensive legal scholarship explains how social norms and relational contracts operate to constrain opportunism.22 Reputational enforcement offers a social sanction that regulates exchange where certain conditions hold.23 The problem is that accelerators do not fit observed conditions where informal constraints work.
+that regulates exchange where certain conditions hold.
+The problem is that accelerators do not fit observed conditions where informal constraints work.
 An IA builds networks, introduces new entrepreneurs to a community, disseminates novel norms, and generally differs in important respects from more traditional and well-studied environments where network governance prevails.
 What is striking about IAs is that organizational elements are assembled with lightning speed, in comparison to past legal scholarship which observes the decades or longer required to establish norms where informal and extralegal tools regulate economically significant behavior.
 Yet a conservative assessment of the data is that opportunistic behavior is far less problematic in IAs than network governance literature would predict.
 Interviews report that serious idea theft or confidentiality breach is infrequent.
-When predatory coercive behavior occurs, however, it occurs at levels that do not undermine IAs' value from the perspective of its participants.
+Predatory coercive behavior occurs, however, it occurs at levels that do not undermine IAs' value from the perspective of its participants.

 This Article concludes that three reasons best explain these observations and provide insight about how IAs function to constrain opportunism in innovation environments.
 One, accelerators build networks that utilize prior connections and overlay pre-existing norms already present in the startup community.
 The core of an informal mentor network is assembled from accelerator principals' personal relationships.
 By grafting pre-existing networks onto the "new" IA network, accelerators build upon established norms and set in motion a cooperation cascade of desirable behavior.
 Two, IA principals aggressively shape startup culture through communications that include books, prominent blogs, and an industry group.
 The broad reach of these communications establish and influence norms of behavior in the overall startup community, as well as within individual accelerators.
 Three, the social integration of an IA system lowers the cost to mobilize group social sanctions where an individual deviates from behavioral norms.
 The IA mingles formal and informal mechanisms to connect stakeholders that span the startup community.
 This gives accelerator principals the power to impose high penalties through general collective sanctions.
-Where mentors seek direct gain at the expense of portfolio companies (or vice-versa), the interconnected system allows managing directors to take steps to punish such behavior through group enforced consequences.24
+Where mentors seek direct gain at the expense of portfolio companies (or vice-versa), the interconnected system allows managing directors to take steps to punish such behavior through group enforced consequences.